Click here to make a payment for Rates

 - by BPAY VIEW (Biller Code 727495, plus an individual Assessment ID is necessary)

 - by direct debit.
-Application forms are available at the Council offices or by phoning (03) 6429 8900
+Application forms are available by clicking here, at the Council offices or by phoning (03) 6429 8900

 - by phoning 1300 886 451 any time with your credit card and property details

 - online any time by clicking the link above, ensuring you have your credit card details and individual Assessment ID handy.

 An assessed annual valuation is an assessment of the market valuation of a property, at a specific date and in accordance with legislation.
 The Valuer-General determines the AAV under the Valuation of Land Act 2001.